 Doubleday remained in Washington for the remainder of the Civil War.
 When forces under General Jubal Early threatened the city in July 1864, he was briefly placed in command of defensive units, but was never engaged.
 Promoted to full colonel in the regular army in March 1865, he remained in administrative duty until the end of the war.

-Abner Doubleday: Later Life
+Later Life and Baseball

 Doubleday stayed in the army after the Civil War and in 1866 assumed command of troops in New York City.
-In 1867 he briefly served as sub-assistant commissioner in the Bureau of Freedmen, Refugees and Abandoned Lands, an office that assisted blacks in the transition from slavery to freedom.
+In 1867 he briefly served as sub-assistant commissioner in the Bureau of Freedmen, Refugees and Abandoned Lands, an office that assisted Black Americans in the transition from slavery to freedom.
 He was then transferred to San Francisco to serve as a recruitment officer.
 During this time, he was involved in securing the first patent for the city’s cable car system.
-Doubleday later commanded an all-black unit in Texas before retiring from the army in 1873.
+Doubleday later commanded an all-Black unit in Texas before retiring from the army in 1873.